Ascent Similarity Caching with Approximate Indexes: Experiments

 {\bf Update cost.} In this part, we evaluate the update cost of the different rounding schemes.
 We set the cache size $h= 1000$ and $k = 10$.
 We run \acai{} over the {Amazon trace} with a learning rate $\eta = 10^{-5}$.

 Figure~\ref{fig:amazon_update_cost} (a) gives the time-averaged number of files fetched and Figure~\ref{fig:amazon_update_cost} (b) gives the caching gain of the different rounding schemes.
-We observe by increasing the cache state freezing parameter $M$, the system fetches less files per iteration at the expense of loosing reactivity at the start.
-The coupled rounding scheme achieves the best performance as it fetches less files without loosing reactivity.
+We observe that, by increasing the cache state freezing parameter $M$, the system fetches \oold{less} fewer files per iteration at the expense of losing reactivity and then incurring a smaller gain at the start.
+The coupled rounding scheme achieves the best performance as it fetches \oold{less} fewer files without losing reactivity.

-Figure~\ref{fig:amazon_cache_occupancy} gives the instantaneous and time averaged cache occupancy of the cache using the \Round~scheme with the relaxed capacity constraint.
-We observe that the time averaged cache occupancy rapidly converges to the cache capacity $h$, while the instantaneous occupancy is kept within 5\% of the cache capacity.
+Figure~\ref{fig:amazon_cache_occupancy} shows \oold{gives} the instantaneous and time-averaged cache occupancy of the cache using the \Round~scheme with the relaxed capacity constraint.
+We observe that the time-averaged cache occupancy rapidly converges to the cache capacity $h$, while the instantaneous occupancy is kept within 5\% of the cache capacity.